redis/docs/content/operate/rs/release-notes/rs-7-8-releases/_index.md

 - RS131972: Creating an ACL that contains a line break in the Cluster Manager UI can cause shard migration to fail due to ACL errors.

+- After upgrading, clusters using Sentinel for service discovery might encounter an issue that requires a restart of the Sentinel service.
+To determine if your cluster is affected, check for the following symptoms:

+    1. The `sentinel masters` command is unresponsive.

+    1. Review `sentinel_service.log` for messages such as:

+    ```
+    INFO Failed to read ‘HGETALL node:##’, ERROR: ‘HGETALL node:##’ returned empty results (retry ######), will try again in 1s.
+    ```

+    Workaround: To resolve the issue, run the following command on each node:

+    ```sh
+    supervisorctl restart sentinel_service
+    ```

+    If you are uncertain whether you are impacted or need assistance with remediation, [contact support](https://redis.io/support/).

 ## Known limitations

 #### New Cluster Manager UI limitations